Windows81/Twitch-Key-Repository-2026-05-06/README.md

 # Twitch Key Repository
-I've amassed collection of publicly available Twitch stream keys; tested one-by-one on 2026-05-05.
+I've amassed a collection of publicly available Twitch stream keys; tested one-by-one on 2026-05-05.

 I collected them and mapped who they belong to.
 I also mapped their follower counts.
 And of course, I tested them using a dummy payload made by FFmpeg.